Interproximal reduction: Techniques

-Side-Effects
+The further study compared mechanical oscillating strips and IPR burs.
+It highlighted that diamond-coated IPR burs produce consistent enamel reduction with minimal thermal effects, provided adequate cooling measures are taken.

+Side effects

 Excessive heat is known to cause damage to the pulp of the tooth.
-Therefore, to protect pulp against potential damage of heat both Sheridan and Zachrissan recommend that water must be used while IPR to reduce any side-effects of this procedure on the dental pulp.
-IPR has also been known to cause caries and periodontal disease in teeth.
-However, the association has been a topic of debate for many years now.
-In fact, an observational study done by Zachrisson which looked at 61 subjects who went through IPR 10 years post-operatively, found that there was no signs of gingival recession or thinning of the labial gingiva in 93% of the patients.
+Therefore, to protect pulp against potential heat damage, both Sheridan and Zachrissan recommend that water be used during IPR to reduce effects on the dental pulp.
+IPR has also been known to cause caries and periodontal disease.
+However, the association has been a topic of debate.
+In fact, an observational study done by Zachrisson which looked at 61 subjects who went through IPR 10 years post-operatively, found that there were no signs of gingival recession or thinning of the labial gingiva in 93% of the patients.

-It is recommended that to limit any side-effect of IPR, topical fluoride application on the treated teeth or part-time wear of a thermoformed Fluoride varnish infused retainer.
+It is recommended that to limit any side effects of IPR, topical fluoride application on the treated teeth or part-time wear of a thermoformed fluoride varnish-infused retainer.
 In a study where participants received fluoride after IPR, it was determined that this group had lesser chances of developing caries on the tooth surfaces treated with IPR than the group who did not receive any fluoride.